jorgepz/MshReader.jl/README.md

 julia> include(joinpath("examples","readCubeMesh.jl"))
 ```

-this generates a .vtu file which can be viewed using paraview
+This example script generates a .vtu file (using https://jipolanco.github.io/WriteVTK.jl/ ) which can be viewed using paraview

 ![cube](assets/cube.png)